 '''

-/
+This will influence which subscribers are available in the 'get',

+→'subscribers' hook

 public function getSubscriptions(): array {

-}

-/

 Overrule this function if you wish to modify the subject of the

-⇔notification
+→notification

 A magic language key is checked for a default notification:

 'notification:<action>:<type>:<subtype>:subject'

-/

 protected function getNotificationSubject(\ElggUser $recipient, string

 →$method): string {

-}

 /

-\star Overrule this function if you wish to modify the body of the notification
+Overrule this function if you wish to modify the body of the notification

 A magic language key is checked for a default notification:

 'notification:<action>:<type>:<subtype>:body'

-/

-protected function getNotificationBody (\ElggUser $recipient, string $method):...
+protected function getNotificationBody(\ElggUser $recipient, string $method):

 ⇔string {

 }

-/

-Overrule this function if you wish to modify the summary of the...
+Overrule this function if you wish to modify the summary of the..

-→notification
+→ notification

 default: ''

-/

-protected function getNotificationSummary(\ElggUser $recipient, string
+protected function getNotificationSummary(\ElqqUser $recipient, string

-\rightarrow $method): string {
+→$method): string {

 }

-/

-Overrule this function if you wish to modify the target url of the
+Overrule this function if you wish to modify the target url of the,

 →notification

 default: $event->object->getURL()

-/

-protected function getNotificationURL(\ElggUser $recipient, string $method):...
+protected function getNotificationURL(\ElggUser $recipient, string $method):

-⇔string {
+→string {

-}

-/

 Overrule this function if you don't wish to allow the notification event.

-\rightarrowto be configurable on the user notification settings page
+→to be configurable on the user notification settings page

 default: true

-/

 public static function isConfigurableByUser(): bool {

-}

-}

 '''

-Note: Make sure the notification will be in the correct language by passing the reciepient's language into the elgg_echo() function.
+Bemerkung: Make sure the notification will be in the correct language by passing the reciepient's language into the elgq_echo() function.